 So I made them for Christmas with crushed candy canes sprinkled on top – and you totally could do that too.
 But then it got me wondering why in the world these are mostly eaten at Christmas.
 It doesn’t make sense.
 These lend themselves to lots of different flavors, only one of which is peppermint.

-I think these would be perfect for doTERRA parties, because you can make several different flavors and let your attendees sample the essential oils in a non-intimidating form.
+I think these would be perfect for doTERRA parties because you can make several different flavors and let your attendees sample the essential oils in a non-intimidating form.
 I mean, who would turn down a cookie?
 Oh, wait.
 Me.
 I don’t do sugar very well at all and don’t usually eat sweets at parties.
 But, I know I’m the exception to the rule.
 I also like that the frosting uses raw essential oils.
 I always wonder if you get any therapeutic benefits when cooking the oils and usually add them at the end of cooking.
 Plus, the flavor is nice and strong in the frosting because of this.

 Here are some tips and tricks about this doTERRA Meltaway Cookies Recipe:

 - I haven’t frozen these myself, but I’m sure they would work great.
-My grandma would freeze sugar cookies all the time and they only took like 10 minutes to unthaw and they tasted great.
+My grandma would freeze sugar cookies all the time and they only took about 10 minutes to unthaw and they tasted great.
 But freeze them without the frosting.
 Besides, frosting is easy to make in small batches and fun to experiment with.

 - I recommend doing a separate batch for each flavor, but I give some ideas in the actual recipe of how you could do several flavors with one batch.